Dassaretii: Settlements

 The capital of the Illyrian tribe of Dassaretii was Lychnidos, a city located on the edge of the lake of the same name.
 Polybius mentions Pelion, Antipatreia, Chrysondyon, Gertous and Creonion as Dassaretan cities in the 2nd century BC.
 The precise location seems to have been found however only for Antipatreia, identified with modern Berat.
-The settlement of Hija e Korbit in the Korça plain at the Devoll river (ancient Eordaicus) has been probably one of the relevant commercial and military sites of the Illyrian Dassaretii.
+The settlement of Hija e Korbit in the Korça plain at the Devoll river (ancient Eordaicus) had been probably one of the relevant commercial and military sites of the Illyrian Dassaretii.
 One of the most prominent settlements in the region of Illyrian Dassaretii was established at Selcë e Poshtme, where the Illyrian Royal Tombs were built.

 Culture

 Language

 The idiom spoken by the Dassaretii is included in the southern Illyrian onomastic province in modern linguistics.
 The territory they inhabited belongs to the area that is considered in current scholarship as the linguistic core of Illyrian.
 It has been suggested that the zone located to the south and west of the Dassareti, Parthini and Taulanti, before reaching the Chaones and Atintanes, was a mixed area generally considered as a part of Illyria, however it was a cultural extension of Greek-speaking Epirus.
 The Dassaretii were most likely one of the Illyrian peoples described as bilingual by Strabo.
 The region assigned by Strabo to this Illyrian tribe was subject to the phenomenon of admixture of Greek and non-Greek elements, the latter occasionally not belonging to Illyrian but to the strata of an earlier population.
 It has been suggested that there may have been a 'Brygian' substratum or a strong influence by the Brygi, as Dassaretia was one of the regions that was previously inhabited by this Paleo-Balkan people.